Cobalt (band): Slow Forever

-McSorley has stated that the band plan on recording a new album following their East Coast tour in May 2013, and that it will be entitled Slow Forever.
+McSorley stated that the band planned to recording an album following their East Coast tour in May 2013, and that it would be titled Slow Forever.

-On March 17, 2014, McSorley announced via the band's Facebook page that he was quitting Cobalt.
-He gave Wunder his blessings to continue with the project, if Wunder so chooses.
-A month later McSorley announced that he and Wunder would indeed be recording Slow Forever together and that their differences had been settled.
+On March 17, 2014, McSorley announced that he was quitting Cobalt.
+He gave Wunder his blessing to continue with the project, if Wunder so chose.
+A month later, McSorley announced that he and Wunder would record Slow Forever and that they had settled their differences.

-On December 16, 2014, Wunder announced via Cobalt's Facebook page that, once again, McSorley was out of the project due to certain personal differences and viewpoints expressed that aren't agreeable to the band.
+On December 16, 2014, Wunder announced that McSorley was out of the project due to personal differences and viewpoints that weren't agreeable to the band.

-On June 23, 2015, Cobalt revealed that Wunder was officially in the studio and actively recording Slow Forever, with a tentative release date of early 2016.
-Two days later, Cobalt also revealed on their Facebook page the identity of its new vocalist.
-Charlie Fell (ex-Lord Mantis) will be contributing to the new album.
-It was confirmed on 26 January 2016, that the new album will be released on 25 March 2016, via Profound Lore Records, and will be a double album.
+On June 23, 2015, Cobalt revealed that Wunder was recording Slow Forever, with a tentative release date of early 2016.
+Two days later, Cobalt revealed their new vocalist, Charlie Fell (ex-Lord Mantis).
+It was confirmed on 26 January 2016, that the album would be released on 25 March 2016, via Profound Lore Records, as a double album.